 Our Financial Aid code is 003302.

 Our students do service learning and projects here and around the world!
 Mount Aloysius College students have various service opportunities, both through the campus and the community.
-In the past, our students have helped in the Hurricane Katrina aftermath and have traveled to Jamaica on mission trips.
+In the past, our students have helped in Houston, Texas with the Hurricane Harvey aftermath and have traveled to Guyana, South America on mission trips.
 Mount Aloysius is a nationally ranked college for service.

-There is a housing requirement at Mount Aloysius College for freshman and sophomore students who live more than a half hour from campus.
-Students within a half hour of campus are encouraged to live on campus for the full collegiate experience, but are permitted to commute from the home of a parent or legal guardian.
+There is a housing requirement at Mount Aloysius College for freshman, sophomore, and juniors students who live more than a half hour from campus.
+Students within a half hour of campus are encouraged to live on campus for the full college experience, but are permitted to commute from the home of a parent or legal guardian.

 While computers are growing more important by the day, they are not required at Mount Aloysius College.
 For those who do not supply their own computer, there are computer labs in most academic buildings across campus for personal and college use.
 For those who bring a computer, MAC is 100 percent wireless across campus, and, in the residence halls, students have the ability to hook up to high-speed internet — all for free.
 Laptop check-out service is also available at the campus library.

 Mount Aloysius College is an official NCAA Division III participant and calls the Allegheny Mountain Collegiate Conference home.
-Currently, students are able to compete in 14 different sports: baseball, softball, men’s/women’s basketball, women’s bowling, women’s volleyball, men’s/women’s golf, men’s/women’s cross country, men’s/women’s tennis and men’s/women’s soccer.
+Currently, students are able to compete in 15 different sports: baseball, softball, men’s/women’s basketball, women’s bowling, women’s volleyball, men’s/women’s golf, men’s/women’s cross country, men’s/women’s tennis and men’s/women’s soccer, women’s lacrosse.

 Alcohol is strictly prohibited on the Mount Aloysius College campus, regardless of the age of the student.

-With a 24-hour security staff and two full-time Residence Life staff members living on campus, safety is a primary focus at Mount Aloysius College.
+With a 24-hour campus safety staff and two full-time Residence Life staff members living on campus, safety is a primary focus at Mount Aloysius College.
 Mount Aloysius College prides itself on having an incident report that is borderline non-existent.

-The career services office on campus is located in the Cosgrave Student Center, with the goal of helping students choose a career and find a job.
+The Career Development office on campus is located in the Main Administration Building, with the goal of helping students choose a career and find a job.
 Many programs have a 100 percent placement rate.
 Currently, Mount Aloysius College boasts a 99 percent job-placement-rate for students in nursing and health studies majors and 97 percent placement overall.
 The majority of our students gain employment within three to six months after graduation or enroll in graduate, law or other professional school.